Volkswagen T-Cross: Dotting the i’s and crossing the t’s03 May 2019

 Earlier this week I was at the UK media launch of the new T-Cross and – with a lunchtime plane to catch 60 miles away – enjoyed an all-too brief drive in ‘LXV’ offered in R-Line trim grade, fitted with the 115PS turbocharged 1.0-litre, three-cylinder TSI engine.
 It was paired to VW’s seven-speed DSG automatic ‘box and finished in the eye-catching ‘Makena Turquoise’.

-The new T-Cross is built in the same Spanish factory as the Polo, but is 54mm longer and 150mm taller than the Polo.
+The new T-Cross is built in the same Spanish factory as the Polo but is 54mm longer and 150mm taller.
 You sit almost 100mm higher than in the Polo, too.

 Outwardly, the beefy-looking T-Cross is more of a traditional, two-box SUV shape than its larger T-Roc sibling and many of its market competitors.
 This default profile helps maximise interior space, while maintaining the chunky, rugged look that many buyers of small SUVs prefer.

 There is a good palette of exterior colours from which to choose, along with more traditional neutral tones.
-With youth-targeted personalisation still an industry buzz phrase, more vibrant colours such as Flash Red, Dark Petrol Blue, Champagne Silver, Reef Blue, Energetic Orange and Makena Turquoise are offered, in addition to design packs in Black, Energetic Orange and Bamboo Garden shades.
+Vibrant colours such as Flash Red, Dark Petrol Blue, Champagne Silver, Reef Blue, Energetic Orange and Makena Turquoise are offered, in addition to design packs in Black, Energetic Orange and Bamboo Garden shades.